This subject is part of the Faculty of Faculty of Humanities and Social Sciences

 Weimar and Nazi Germany, 1918–39 Weimar and Nazi Germany, 1918–39

-You will be assessed regularly using past papers, including homework assessments and at the end of each topic studied
+You will be assessed: Regularly using past Edexcel GCSE (9-1) papers, including structured homework assessments and formal examinations at the end of each topic studied.

 History full Scheme of Work - Year 10